mortenp1337demo/guardrails/setup/Setup.md

 When setting up this solution for the first time, we created a powershell script is provided [here](AzureInitialSetup.ps1) to make it a bit easier.

 Change the variables in the script to match your environment.
+The script will ask for your [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), have this ready.

 Examples: